 Dissolve KI and iodine crystals into the above solution.
 This process may take from 30-45 minutes, and a small amount of residue may remain at the bottom of the flask.

 Pour mixed solution into a 500-mL glass amber bottle and store in an air-conditioned part of the lab.
+Once prepared, Lugol’s can be used for one year.
 Transfer to dropper bottle for use in the laboratory or field.
 Before you transfer the solution to the dropper bottle, swirl to mix any material that settled out during storage.

-M3 Solution
+M3 Solution (e.g., for algal samples)

 Equipment and Supplies